jsebdev/E-commerce-graphql-django/README.md

 # E-commerce-graphql-django

-This is the back-end side of a e-commerce website.
+This is the back-end side of an e-commerce website.
+I did this project with the sole purpose of improving my skills as a fullstack developer

 [Here](https://github.com/jsebdev/E-commerce-graphql-nextjs) is the front-end side and it's [deployment](http://port-ecommerce.shop/)